 For years, I have struggled and tried many products to no avail.
 When you have sensitive skin, you have two options when it comes to shaving.
 The first option, don’t shave.
 The second option, shave, but don’t you dare attempt a close shave because the moment you press that razor against your sensitive skin, it is going to be in a whole lot of agony.

 Gillette® SkinGuard is the first razor designed for men with sensitive skin and/or dealing with razor bumps.
-This razor was specifically designed to not only shave hair but to protect a man’s skin because it has a unique SkinGuard positioned between the two blades.
+This razor was specifically designed to shave hair and protect a man’s skin because it has a unique SkinGuard positioned between the two blades.
 This is an improved razor design, which goes a long way to help minimize tugging and pulling the skin, and it helps prevent irritation.

 2. Make Your Bed.
 To some, it may sound trivial, but making your bed every morning sets into a stone discipline—to create order in the straightening of the fitted sheet, top sheet, blankets, and pillows.

 4. Mind Your Manners.
 Good manners matter.
 Saying please and thank you seems to be a lost art.
-Being polite, respectful, and saying “Yes ma’am” and “Yes, sir” is important because it is the building block of giving respect to others.
+Being polite, respectful, and saying “Yes ma’am” and “Yes, sir” is important because it is the building block of respecting others.
 It’s that fundamental and simple, thank you very much.

 5. Do Your Chores.
 Assigning our boys chores isn’t a bad thing; on a very basic level, it’s all about building a work ethic that will hopefully serve them well in the years to come.

 7. How To Use A Debit Card.
-The twins opened up their first checking account last summer, which also gave them their first debit card.
-As a dad, I’m working with them to help them manage their money and learn how to use their debit card responsibly—checking the balance, being aware of potential fraud, and learning how to use it in-store and online.
+The twins opened up their first checking account last summer, giving them their first debit card.
+As a dad, I’m working with them to help them manage their money, learn how to use their debit card responsibly, check the balance, be aware of potential fraud, and learn how to use it in-store and online.

 8. Life After High School.
 We started this conversation years ago with the boys, but now it’s an almost everyday topic in the Worthey household.
 I want our boys to focus on what they want to do after high school.
 Of course, Tatanisha and I want them to go to a 4-year college, but they will have to ultimately decide that first big step mostly on their own with lots of unsolicited advice from us.